jlam55555/c99-compiler/README.md

     - implemented sizeof operator for some symbols
     - implemented quad generation for labels and simple arithmetic expressions
     - implemented printing for current basic block structures
+- 4/17/21: continuing quad generation
+    - updated numeric literals (in lexer) to use the parser representation, to avoid having multiple type representations
+    - updated struct addr to hold a type representation
+    - improved 3-addr quad generation to remove extra MOV operations (for slightly more compact ("optimized"?) quads, but these will be turned back into MOV operations because x86 is a 2-address architecture)
+    - implemented more arithmetic operations

 ---